Cezary924/Cezary924/README.md

 - Cezary ♂️
 - 22yo
 - Poland 🇵🇱
+- Bachelor's degree in Applied Computer Science at Jagiellonian University (2023) 🎓
-- 3rd-year student of the Applied Computer Science at Jagiellonian University
+- Student of Applied Computer Science at Jagiellonian University 🏫

 ## 🧑‍💻 I’m currently working on